tomtang502/tomtang502.github.io/_projects/mixnet.md

 Overall, the Mixnet project demonstrates a simplified yet foundational approach to creating anonymous communication networks.
 It provides hands-on experience with privacy-enhancing routing techniques and network protocol design while emphasizing the importance of evaluating system performance in practical, real-world scenarios.

+This project is done as part of the course project at CMU 15441.